JellyTitan/Sofle-Pico/README.md

 - [x] Write PCB Case readme
 - [x] Move case BOM from README to individual cases.
 - [x] Add images to the case sub-sections
 - [x] Move case readme images to the docs directory?
-(Won't do - going to point build guide to this repo).
 - [x] Add UF2 files and update relative path in README.
 - [ ] Review docs and update images
 - [ ] Started a sofle doc commit - needs hero images and build guide decisions.
 (See @todo).